J. Sai Deepak

-Jayakumar Sai Deepak (Tamil: ஜெய்குமார் சாய் தீபக்) (born 1985) is an Indian far-right Hindutva proponent, lawyer, columnist and author.
+Jayakumar Sai Deepak (born 23 November 1985) is an Indian Hindutva proponent, lawyer, columnist and author.
 As a counsel, he practices before the Supreme Court of India and the High Court of Delhi.
 In 2024, along with 70 other advocates, he was designated as Senior Advocate by Delhi High Court.

 He writes columns for The Indian Express and The Open Magazine.
-He has authored two books about decoloniality in relation to India: India That Is Bharat (2021) and India, Bharat and Pakistan (2022) with two more books to come covering the era of partition.
+He has authored two books about decoloniality in relation to India: India That Is Bharat (2021) and India, Bharat and Pakistan (2022).

 Early life and education

 Deepak was born in Hyderabad in a Tamil Brahmin family.
 He studied at St. Anthony's High School in Hyderabad.
-He then graduated in Mechanical Engineering from Anna University and completed law from IIT Kharagpur's Rajiv Gandhi School of Intellectual Property Law.
+He then graduated in mechanical engineering from Anna University and completed law from IIT Kharagpur's Rajiv Gandhi School of Intellectual Property Law.

 Career

-Deepak has been part of Basmati Geographical Indication litigation, as the Special Counsel for the State Govt of Madhya Pradesh, seeking inclusion of MP as part of the Basmati Geographical Indication.
+Deepak has been part of Basmati Geographical Indication litigation, as the Special Counsel for the Government of Madhya Pradesh, seeking inclusion of the state as part of the Basmati Geographical Indication.

 Deepak argued the case against the entry of women to Sabarimala Temple and had supported 'ready to wait' campaign.
 He argued against the entry, stating that the Hindu deity Ayyappan observes naishtika brahmacharya ("lifelong celibacy").
 He was also a counsel in a petition to allow priests of any caste to be priests at Sabarimala, the priesthood at the temple has historically been open to only Malayali Brahmins.
 The Kerala High Court ruled in favor of the traditional practices.

 Deepak represented the Travancore royal family for their right to manage the estates of the Padmanabhaswamy Temple in Thiruvananthapuram.
 The Supreme Court of India ruled in favor of the family.

-Deepak was the counsel for Anand Ranganathan in the contempt of court case against the latter for endorsing the criticism of Justice S. Muralidhar by S Gurumurthy and Vivek Agnihotri.
+Deepak was the counsel for Anand Ranganathan in the contempt of court case against the latter for endorsing the criticism of Justice S. Muralidhar by S. Gurumurthy and Vivek Agnihotri.
 The Delhi High Court closed the proceedings against Ranganathan.